Purpose of this Project

 Like a message in a bottle from four hundred years ago…

-Two of the six crypto methods were discovered by Americans near the turn of the twentieth century.
+Two of the six crypto methods were re-discovered by Americans near the turn of the twentieth century.

 “The cipher may, perchance, remain in hiding until a future people, furnished with wits keener than those of our own times, open this heavily barred entranceway, and enter the house of treasure.”

-Hint: Sir Francis invented the Binary Code (the basis for our current Digital World) when he was about 17 years old.
+Hint: Bacon was a master cryptographer, and invented the Binary Code (the basis for our current Digital World) when he was about 17 years old.

-While many of his secret writings have been decoded, and have been published to the world, there has been stubborn, widespread denial of their validity for more than 100 years.
+While many of his secret writings have already been decoded, and have been published to the world, there has been stubborn denial of their validity for more than four hundred years.